 Data-Driven Decision-Making is a strategy where decisions are made based on what you think is the best choice.
 When you implement DDDM, information is gathered to analyze trends and make decisions for the future.
 Everything is based on what has worked in the past, not on feelings, opinions, or experiences.
 Companies that practice data DDDM focus their work around data.
 Information is the core of such companies.
 But to get real value, it has to be accurate and fit for purpose.

 You can use the data to address financial issues, enterprise growth, marketing and sales, and customer service.
-There’re some key characteristics of a streamlined, data-driven approach to decision making:
+There’re some key characteristics of a streamlined, data-driven approach to decision-making:

 - KPI tracking.
 Use key performance indicators (KPIs) aligned with strategy.
 Be attentive to vanity metrics and simple metrics.

 - Keep a record of the rationale.
-Write down why you made the decision, what justified it.
+Write down why you made the decision, and what justified it.

 - Learning from mistakes.
 Analyze the outcomes of bad and good decisions, creating learning and improvement cycles.

 When choosing metrics for measurement, a company usually follows several criteria.
 For example, there should not be many, about 3-5 for each analyzed stage.
 The metrics should be similar for comparison with the indicators of previous periods.
 They should also be expressed in relative terms.

 One of the benefits of the data-driven decision-making approach is increased transparency and accountability of the organization.
 DDDM aims to improve teamwork and employee engagement.
 This is how the organization deals with threats and risks, improving overall performance.
 It leads to making the right decisions about their operations.

 There are fewer mistakes because misunderstandings are less likely to occur.
 Employees know exactly what’s going on, and what their role is, and are more likely to suggest improvements and changes.
 All because they understand the current state of the business and long-term goals.